| |

 While the country has many more temples by sea, Haedong Yonggungsa Temple is the most popular with tourists.

-To be honest, we never managed to visit the temple partly because of its location a bit further away from the city.
+We never managed to visit the temple partly because of its location, which was a bit further away from the city.

 The temple was first built during the Goryeo Dynasty (918-1392) and has been restored several times since then.
-It stands on a dramatic rocky outcrop overlooking the East Sea, with breathtaking views of mountains, forests, and ocean.
+It stands on a dramatic rocky outcrop overlooking the East Sea, with breathtaking mountains, forests, and ocean views.

-The main hall contains statues of Buddha, Bodhisattvas, and other deities as well as a large bell tower that can be heard from miles away.
+The main hall contains statues of Buddha, Bodhisattvas, and other deities and a large bell tower that can be heard from miles away.

-Visitors to Haedong Yonggungsa Temple will find it to be an impressive example of traditional Korean architecture combined with stunning natural scenery.
+Visitors to Haedong Yonggungsa Temple will find it an impressive example of traditional Korean architecture combined with stunning natural scenery.

 Address: 86 Yonggung-gil, Gijang, Busan, South Korea